5 Reasons Why Attorneys Should Say Yes to Document Review Work

 eDiscovery has seen an influx of private equity and M&A activity; it's been at the forefront of the movement toward ALSPs (alternative legal service providers); and it operates at the intersection of legal, IT, and business.

-If you're looking for a way to supplement your income, increase your technology sophistication, or are considering an alternative career path, let's talk today.
+If you're looking for a way to supplement your income, increase your technology sophistication, or are considering an alternative career path, let's talk.

 Ryan Short